 Health-Care Coverage for Youth in Foster Care—and After

-This issue brief reviews the eligibility pathways for children and youth in foster care to receive Medicaid or other health-care coverage and looks at some of the new benefits now mandated through the Patient Protection and Affordable Care Act (ACA), especially those for older youth in or formerly in foster care.
+This issue brief reviews the eligibility pathways for children and youth in foster care to receive Medicaid or other health-care coverage.
+It also looks at some of the new benefits required through the Patient Protection and Affordable Care Act (ACA), especially for older youth currently or formerly in foster care.

 - Parenting Your Adopted Preschooler provides practical strategies to promote a warm and loving parent-child relationship based on honesty and trust.
 It offers information on development, talking about adoption, and appropriate discipline.

-- Parenting Your Adopted School-Age Child offers simple, practical strategies to foster the healthy development of children ages 6-12, including approaches for building attachment, talking honestly about adoption, acknowledging your child’s adoptive history, using appropriate discipline, and enhancing the school experience.
+- Parenting Your Adopted School-Age Child offers simple, practical strategies to foster the healthy development of children ages 6-12.
+It discusses approaches for building attachment, talking honestly about adoption, acknowledging your child’s adoptive history, using appropriate discipline, and enhancing the school experience.